SaravannanP/Web-API-Entity-Framework-7/README.md

         }
     }
 ```
+## Section 2 : Video 10 - New Controller & GET a New Character
 ### Under Controller Folder
 - Create CharacterController.cs with no View support(Derive from ControllerBase)
 - Ensure Microsoft.ASPNetCore.MVC reference which is required for controller classes